Yoga Therapy is…

 How does it work?

-From the yoga therapy perspective, the healing journey is supported in accordance with the teachings of the ancient yogic texts, aiming at the purification of body, mind, and emotions.
+From the yoga therapy perspective, the wellness journey is supported in accordance with the teachings of the ancient yogic texts, aiming at the purification of body, mind, and emotions.

 Yoga Therapy is a somatic therapeutic modality: it relies on interoception, an internal sense modulated by our autonomic nervous system, to access and assess our inner environment on multiple levels (physical, emotional, etc).
-By learning to rest our attention on the inner, everchanging flow of sensation and emotion as a felt-sense in the body, we can explore existing symptoms, emotions, or beliefs, and/or become aware of new information stored in the tissues of our physical body or on the more subtle layers of our being.
+By learning to rest our attention on the inner, ever-changing flow of sensation and emotion as a felt-sense in the body, we can explore existing symptoms, emotions, or beliefs as they manifest as sensation, and become aware of new information stored in the tissues of our physical body or on the more subtle layers of our being.

-Attention and awareness have the potential on one hand to change what is present, and on the other to bring into awareness emotional material before it has a chance to become somatized.
+Attention and embodied awareness have the potential to change what is present, and to bring into awareness emotional material for release before it has a chance to become somatized.

 Release is a gentle, paced process happening in absolute respect of personal boundaries, and it is never pushed or forced to happen before the client is ready.

-The principle of Ahimsa (non-harm) guides our whole work:
+The yogic principle of Ahimsa (non-harm) guides our work:

-armors are built over time, and it can take just as long for them to release, particularly for that to happen in a safe way.
-Whether we’re working with breath or movement, the rule is being gentle with the body and kind with our whole self, respecting our body’s timing and own innate wisdom.
+physical tension and emotional blocks are built over time as part of an intelligent self-protective mechanism, and it can take just as long for them to safely release.
+Whether we’re working with breath or therapeutic movement, the rule is to be gentle with the body and kind to our whole self, respecting our body’s timing and innate wisdom.

-Through the progressive exploration of all layers of being (physical, energetic, emotional, mental, and spiritual), we eventually access the potential to come closer and closer to the perception of our true nature.
+Through the progressive exploration of all layers of being or koshas (physical, energetic, emotional, mental, and spiritual), we access the potential to come closer and closer to the perception of our true nature.

 In the process, the sustained act of listening to “what is” begins to shed light on the repeated patterns (samskaras) that have been in the way of our well-being.

-Yoga Therapy is an effective integrative modality to support with chronic and acute health conditions; yet, just as any other alternative healing method, it is not intended as a substitute for traditional medical care.
+• Yoga Therapy is an effective integrative modality to support with physical ailments and chronic or acute health conditions; yet, just as any other alternative healing method, it is not intended as a substitute for traditional medical care, nor is this profession (or I personally) making any claims to “heal” or “cure” anyone’s body or mind, or to reverse any diagnosis, illness, pain, or injury.

 Q: Do I need an established yoga practice?